 - Visitors can see 2 extraordinary high and low tides every 24 hours.

-- The time between a high tide and a low tide is, on average, 6 hours and 13 minutes.
-As such, you can reasonably expect to see at least one high and one low tide during daylight hours.
+- The time between a high tide and a low tide is, on average, 6 hours 13 minutes.
+As such, you can reasonably expect to see at least one high and one low tide during daylight.

 - Tide times change, approximately one hour later each day.
 Tide times also vary slightly for different locations around the Bay.

 - Check with the community you are planning to visit for accurate high and low tide times.

 Are the Bay of Fundy tides a 50′ wall of water?